 With the advent of High-Frequency Trading (HFT) – where trades are made at micro-second speed by pre-programmed computers and operatives who hear late-breaking news events a second before the rest of us – the energy surrounding these platforms has become even murkier.

 A new book titled Flash Boys: A Wall Street Revolt, has received lots of attention lately.
 Discussing how these subterranean practices took place (and continue to), author Michael Lewis remarks, “The hidden passages and trapdoors enabled a handful of players to exploit everyone else.”

 So here's the takeaway...

 Investing terrain for the average person has become little more than a minefield designed to inhibit our ability to sensibly make money in the traditional sense, while it chips away at the funds we decide to place at risk.

 Layers of financial vehicles with acronyms few can pronounce or understand keep growing and are becoming more difficult to sidestep.
-Then factor in the current era of Federal Reserve induced rock-bottom interest rates that has virtually destroyed the ability of saving for retirement by the traditional means of holding bonds and CDs.
+Then factor in the current era of Federal Reserve-induced rock-bottom interest rates that have virtually destroyed the ability to save for retirement by the traditional means of holding bonds and CDs.
 Try keeping up with an inflation rate that's running several percent per year when your CDs are yielding a fraction of a percent!
 That's the bad news.